Natural skincare solutions: Dry skin vs dehydrated skin

 Wheat proteins supply an amino acid called glutamine.
 This vital ingredient specialises in the regeneration of cells.
 So if formulating for skin with signs of ageing, these proteins will fight on your behalf.

 Calendula extracts are also good humectant options for additions to skincare solutions.

 Occlusives to Use in Natural Skincare

 Occlusives seal moisture into the skin.

-Occlusives work best to treat dry, tight feeling skin, especially where there are fewer oil glands on the body.
+Occlusives work best to treat dry, tight-feeling skin, especially with fewer oil glands on the body.
 They help prevent water from evaporating or being drained from the skin by wind, dry air, or skin injury.